manifoldfinance/kb/docs/Community/guidelines.md

 In general, we should handle disputes and violations of community guidelines quietly.
 We must maintain our reputability on this point by enforcing the guidelines and moderation policies appropriately.

 However, occasionally these events will spill out into public.
-In those cases, please let the npm executive team decide how best to communicate with the public.
+In those cases, please let the npm executive team decide how best to communicate with them.

 ### Principles of public communication